deity-io/falcon-platform-docs/versioned_docs/version-2/platform/app-store/overview.md

 We've published our demo PWA theme as a native app to the App Store.
 If you want to take a look yourself, feel free to check it out [here](https://apps.apple.com/app/deity-storefront/id1585832328).

 If you are interested in publishing your project to the App Store, please [reach out to us](https://deity.io/contact)

+## Features

+Our PWA in App Store allows you to utilise all the native iOS app functionalities.
+Such features include, among others, being able to receive push notifications and access to core data and the device's accelerometer.